 This Roast Chicken Recipe is a simple, homestyle dinner that’ll become a staple in your recipe box!
+It’s full of flavor and great to serve for any occasion!

 This post contains affiliate links.
 If you make a purchase, we get a little beer money at no extra cost to you.